diablodale/dp.docs/docs/_max/tutorials/view_depthmap.md

   - dp.oak
 ---

-Learn how to view a depthmap from your sensor as a monochrome image.
+Learn how to view depth data (depthmap) as a monochrome image.
 A depthmap represents the distance to surfaces at every pixel from your sensor.

 > :memo: This tutorial uses the [`dp.kinect2`](../../dp.kinect2/) plugin.
 Substitute the